peteroupc/peteroupc.github.io/random.md

 On the other hand, an application need not use seeding if the randomness is only used for slight and inconspicuous visual variations, provided the visual variations have no impact on information security or on gameplay.
 For such purposes, the random-number generator need only be as strong as required to achieve the desired visual variations.

+## RNG Building Blocks

+Whether an unpredictable or statistical RNG or another kind of RNG is used, two methods given below form the building blocks for writing code that makes practical use of randomness.
+Both methods assume the RNG produces uniformly random numbers, like the RNGs described in this article.

+1. To generate a random integer from 0 or greater, but less than N, use the RNG to generate as many random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.
+If that nonnegative integer is N or greater, repeat this process.
+2. To generate a random 64-bit floating-point number 0 or greater, but less than 1, generate a random integer from 0 or greater, but less than 2<sup>53</sup>, then divide that integer by 2<sup>53</sup>.
+(See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)

+Other methods to generate random numbers or integers--

+- that fall within a given range,
+- that follow a given distribution, such as a normal, hypergeometric, or binomial distribution, or
+- that follow a discrete or continuous weighted distribution such that some numbers are more likely to occur than others,

+are out of scope for this article.
+In general, such methods can be written in terms of the two basic building blocks for generating uniform random numbers.
+These building blocks, in turn, work essentially the same way regardless of the RNG used (such as unpredictable, statistical, or seedable).

 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
 I believe that RNGs that meet the descriptions specified above will meet the needs of these applications.